40th Havana Jazz Festival "Jazz Plaza 2025"

 Morning: another key element of our authentic Cuba tours that sets our Cuba travel company apart from the rest it is the escapes that we make into the most humble yet genuine neighbourhoods of Cuba to discover authentic traditions and get to know the real Cuban people.
 And we are about to experience another one of those adventures as we visit Santa Amalia neighbourhood where a group of elder dancers have maintain tap dancing alive in Cuba for decades.
 Now they will display their dancing skills to live Jazz music.
 We will spend the morning exchanging with members of the Santa Amalia Community Project and the Santa Amalia Tap Club.

-Next, we’ll also visit the Callejón de Hamel Community Project, an alley where all the buildings display murals inspired by Afro-Cuban culture and religions.
-We'll meet with project director and artist Salvador Gonzales Escalona at his studio to review the influence of the African culture and religions in Cuban art.
-Salvador Gonzalez is a well known Cuban muralist, painter, and sculptor.
+Next, we’ll also visit the Callejón de Hamel Community Project, an alley where all the buildings display murals inspired by Afro-Cuban culture and religions created by the late Salvador Gonzales.
+Salvador Gonzalez was a well known Cuban muralist, painter, and sculptor.
 He has murals in Philadelphia, New York and Norway.
+We'll meet with local artists to review the influence of the African culture and religions in Cuban art.

 Optional lunch (not included in tour cost): with the help of your Authentic Cuba Travel® guide assisting with individual bookings, lunch time serves as a good opportunity to try a new paladar (family-run privately-owned restaurant) and support the independent Cuban entrepreneurs.